alexalexsmith/as_maya_tools/README.md

 # as_maya_tools
 ## Summary:
-veriety of scripts and tools to speedup animation workflow in maya
+variety of scripts and tools to speedup animation workflow in maya

 ## Tool List
 ### reset transforms